 Cluster tasking: Group similar activities together.
 Maybe you batch all your email responses in the morning, leaving your creative energy for writing in the afternoon.
 (This is about the only time where the batching technique comes in handy, and prepping the weekly meals, I suppose.)

 Pomodoro technique: Work in focused 25-minute sprints, followed by short breaks.
 It's like interval training for your brain.
+Research published in the Journal of Applied Psychology indicates that short, planned breaks can significantly enhance mental agility and focus.

 Scheduled "white space": Build buffer time into your day for unexpected tasks or creative breathers.
-In corporate arena it’s labelled as "inefficiency," but it's actually saving your sanity.
+In corporate arena it’s labelled as "inefficiency," but Greg McKeown's "Essentialism: The Disciplined Pursuit of Less" argues that this white space is crucial for creativity and mental well-being.
+McKeown suggests that allowing time for reflection and rest can lead to more meaningful and effective work.

 Mindful monotasking: When you do focus on a single task, set a timer and check in with yourself periodically.
 Are you still on track?
 Has anything urgent come up that needs your attention?